nuxt/image/docs/content/en/api/options.md

 ## `intersectOptions`

-The module uses [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) to detect whether the images are in Viewport or not.
+The module uses [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) to detect whether the images are in the viewport or not.
 Use this option to modify IntersectionObserver options.

 ```ts [nuxt.config.js]
 export default {